dougreichard/artemis_macro_language/docs/tag-repeat.md

 # repeat tag
-The repeat tag will repeat the content within it using a range for values
+The repeat tag will repeat the content within it using a range for values.
+For those of you familiar with programming languages, you can think of a repeat as a for loop.

 ``` xml
  <start>